dwilkie/somleng-smpp/README.md

 * Authentication Key

 From the example output above `Encryption` is `TripleDES-CBC` (which comes from `enc cbc(des3_ede)`) and `Authentication` is `HMAC-MD5-96` (which comes from `auth-trunc hmac(md5) <Authentication-Key> 96`)

+## License

+The software is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).